-CBD Is The Best Anti-Inflammatory, Anti-Cancer, Anti-Anxiety Superfood You're Not Eating
+CBD Is The Best Anti-Inflammatory, Anti-Anxiety Superfood You're Not Eating

 How is CBD different from marijuana?
 HJ: Marijuana is a slur or slang term referring to a cannabis plant containing high levels of THC.
 Cannabis with less than 0.3% THC is legally considered